vivaldini/robotics-and-ros-tutorials/ROS-Tutorials/ros2-tutorials.md

 > [!NOTE]
-> After running the command, ROS 2 will create several files and folders.
+> - After running the command, ROS 2 will create several files and folders.
 You may see a license warning: ``WARNING: No license file found``.
 A license is only necessary if you plan to publish your code as open source.
-> ``rclcpp`` allows you to write C++ code that interacts with ROS 2 functionalities, such as nodes, topics, services and actions.
-You can include others dependencies.
+> - ``rclcpp`` allows you to write C++ code that interacts with ROS 2 functionalities, such as nodes, topics, services, and actions.
+You can include other dependencies.

 ```bash
 ros2 pkg create my_cpp_pkg --build-type ament_cmake --dependencies rclcpp std_msgs